 Alternative 1 would allow the permit moratorium to expire; therefore, both effort and shrimp landings could increase.
-This can have negative effects on the physical environment as it may increase trawling effort.
+This could have negative effects on the physical environment as it may increase trawling effort.
 Trawling is recognized for its impacts to benthic environments because the heavy doors drag along the bottom and the tickler chains scrape along the sea floor.
 The shrimp fishery is prosecuted primarily over soft substrates such as mud or silt that are more resilient to disturbance than other bottom types.
 Areas that have been closed to shrimp trawling seasonally, such as the Texas closure, are not physically different than areas continuously open to shrimp trawling, and longer term parameters, such as currents and storms, may have more effects on the physical characteristics of an area (Sheridan and Doerr 2005).

-The proposed action may modify the way the fishery is prosecuted, but most likely negative effects will only result if effort increases above threshold levels; this is only likely if Alternative 1 is selected.
+The way the fishery is prosecuted would likely result in negative effects would only result if effort increases above threshold levels; this is only likely if Alternative 1 is selected.
 Preferred Alternative 2 and Alternative 3 would likely maintain the fishery at current or, at most, high moratorium levels, and more likely lower levels.
 Therefore, these alternatives would be expected to have less effects on the physical environment as shrimp permit numbers and active shrimping vessels may decrease over time.
 The effects would be greatest with Alternative 1 because shrimping could increase; therefore, bottom contact with gear could increase.